yehia67/documentation/blueprints/0.1/tangle-data-storage/overview.md

 #### iota.js client library ####
 [Link](root://iota-js/0.1/README.md)

-Learn how to use the iota.js client library.
+Learn how to use the iota.js client library to create, send, and receive transactions.
 ---
 #### IPFS ####
 [Link](https://ipfs.io/)